LinkedIn Learning: Pricing, Features, Best Courses

 It looks great, doesn’t it? 😎

-- No. It is not an accredited certification: it is above all a “witness” document that indicates that you are serious and diligent in your learning process.
+- It is not an accredited certification: it is above all a “witness” document that indicates that you are serious and diligent in your learning process.
 But it is not proof.
 You may very well have left your computer running without sound 🔇 throughout the video.
 Employers know this, and won’t be satisfied with a LinkedIn certification to ensure you have the skills listed.

-So, when is LinkedIn Learning interesting? ✔📗
+So, when is LinkedIn Learning useful? ✔📗

-- If you want to learn by yourself, at your own pace, a particular trade or skill.
+- If you want to learn by yourself, so at your own pace, a particular trade or skill.

 - If you don’t necessarily want to get a recognized diploma, but are interested in learning opportunities.